-

 Unfortunately, nursing homes in Kentucky are by no means an exception to this troubling trend.
 After a recent inspection by the Centers for Disease Control and Prevention, it was found that as much as 43% of 284 nursing institutions in Kentucky were rated “below average” or “much below average”.
 According to the Lexington Herald Leader – one of the state’s chief newspapers – the inspection took under close consideration three main factors: health inspections, staffing, and quality of care measures for residents.
 It has been discovered that patients in many of Kentucky’s nursing facilities suffered “bedsores, infections, bone-breaking falls, choking, medication errors, untreated pain, and neglect”.

-If your family is not in a position to personally care for the needs of an aging loved one and must rely on a long-term care facility for help, this and the following article have been prepared for you.
+If your family is not in a position to personally care for the needs of an aging loved one and must rely on a long-term care facility for help, a Lexington nursing home abuse lawyer can provide a unique perspective on what to look for.
 In this article, we will first analyze what families can do to ensure that they choose a home where their loved ones will be cared for and treated respectfully.
-In the next article, we will review some of the signs that may indicate that your loved one is suffering from abuse.
-We will also discuss the legal measures that can be taken to seek compensation for the suffering an elderly person has experienced in a nursing facility.

 Choose the Right Nursing Home